guanqiliang/guanqiliang.github.com/index.md

 # News

-[10/2021] I was selected for AIRS Talent of PhD Research Program 2021.
+[10/2021] I was selected for AIRS Talent PhD Research Program 2021.

 [08/2021] Our work “FreeBOT Configuration Detection” is reported by [IEEE Spectrum](https://spectrum.ieee.org/video-friday-constant-gardener)!